Mėnuo Juodaragis: History

-The 20th edition of Mėnuo Juodaragis returned to the island in Dūburys Lake.
+The 20th edition of Mėnuo Juodaragis returned to the island in Duburys.
 The festival was dedicated to Baltic god of thunder Perkūnas and was headlined by Nordic folk music group Wardruna.

 The 21st edition of Mėnuo Juodaragis in 2018 took place at the complex of Molavėnai Castle Mounds.
-In early 2019 the organizers announced an interlude and that the next festival will be held from 27 to 30 of August 2020.
+In early 2019 the organizers announced an interlude and that the next festival would be held from 27 to 30 of August 2020.
+2024 was the final year the festival took place.

 Organisers and supporters

-Mėnuo Juodaragis is organised by the Lithuanian record label Dangus and non-profit public institution "Baltijos Griaustinis".
-Since 2002, the festival is partially supported by the Ministry of Culture of the Republic of Lithuania, as well as the Department of UNESCO Cultural Management at Vilnius Academy of Arts, other cultural institutions, enterprises, media channels, and private persons.
+Mėnuo Juodaragis was organised by the Lithuanian record label Dangus and non-profit public institution "Baltijos Griaustinis".
+Since 2002, the festival was partially supported by the Ministry of Culture of the Republic of Lithuania, as well as the Department of UNESCO Cultural Management at Vilnius Academy of Arts, other cultural institutions, enterprises, media channels, and private persons.